-C’mon, everyone, get happy!
+C’mon, everybody, get happy!
 If that sounds too hard, maybe you’ve been going about it all wrong.

 It’s time to stop waiting to hit the jackpot, meet Mr. or Ms. Right, or land that sweet job.
-True happiness doesn’t come from external factors like that.
+True happiness doesn’t come from external factors like those.

 Instead, take a cue from happy people.
 Embrace the following habits that help them feel great.